Resources to help you care for children

 These factsheets have more information to help you when you separate:

-Children need parents to protect them from conflict [PDF, 340 KB]
+Children need parents to protect and help them [PDF, 592 KB]

-How to work with new partners and step-families [PDF, 584 KB]
+How to manage changeovers, new partners and step-families [PDF, 594 KB]

 Making a parenting plan